Problem

 Venue Operators

-The solution: four key decisions
+Design: four key decisions

 Deposits vs. card-on-file: two products, not one